cheezball262/ansible/README.md

     usage: ansible-playbook listUsers.yaml
     note: this uses the getent ansible module.
-This will dump the output of all the user.
+This will dump the complete output for all the users.
-    Could use some filtering
+    Could use some filtering to get rid of the non-essential return data.

 **listUserScript.yaml** - will remove a user and associated directories from the system.